springdevs/subscription/readme.txt

         3. Activate the `WooCommerce Subscription` plugin.

 == Frequently Asked Questions ==
-=Is this plugin compatible with WooCommerce block pages ?= No, This plugin isn't fully compatible with WooCommerce block pages.
-You need to continue with shortcode pages.
 =How to overwrite the frontend templates ?=
 Just copy `myaccount` directory which is located in the `templates` folder & paste it to `yourtheme/subscription/`.
 =Is it compatible with all WordPress themes ?=